 Students may appeal the decision on the results of their exam.
-Students wishing to do so should submit a formal written request to the Chair of the Qualifying Examination Committee within 30 days of receiving the results of the Qualifying Examination.
+Students wishing to do so should submit a formal written request to the Chair of the examination committee within 30 days of receiving the results of the qualifying examination.